flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.as.factor`: convert a FlashR vector to a factor vector.
 The current implementation only supports converting an integer vector.
 By default, this function determines the number of levels in the factor vector automatically.
 Users can also provide a maximal number of levels.
 Right now, FlashR factor vectors are used by `fm.sgroupby` and `fm.groupby`.
 * [`as.vector`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/vector.html): convert a FlashR vector/matrix to a R vector.
 * [`as.matrix`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/matrix.html): convert a FlashR vector/matrix to a R matrix.
-* `fm.conv.FM2R`: convert a FlashR vector or matrix to an R vector or matrix respectively.
-* `fm.conv.R2FM`: convert an R vector or matrix to a FlashR vector or matrix respectively.

 FlashR has the following functions to test if an object is a FlashR vector or matrix.